-I became intrigued by the possibility of exploiting inefficiencies in the football betting market.
+I became intrigued with the idea of exploiting inefficiencies in the football betting market.
 There were no sports databases back then and almost no published sports research.
-So I hired some UC Berkeley students to go through years of the data with me to test betting strategies.
+So I hired some UC Berkeley students to go through years of the data with me and manually test betting strategies and angles.

 After we had a stable of successful angles, I put one of the students on a bus to Reno each weekend.
-Encouraged by our early results, I expanded my research to include college and pro football and basketball.
-We were incredibly successful with football.
+Encouraged by our profitable results, I expanded my research to include college football and basketball.

-I focused on areas where the lines makers were not paying enough attention, such as game-time weather conditions, team mean reversion, public overconfidence, and over-inflated betting lines.
+I focused on areas where the oddsmakers were not paying enough attention, such as game-time weather conditions, team mean reversion, public overconfidence, and over-inflated betting lines.

-We even came up with a player stat-based Monte Carlo simulator that played through entire baseball games.
-It gave a good edge early in the season before others figured out the impact of off-season trades.
+We even came up with a player-based Monte Carlo simulator that played through entire baseball games.
+It gave us an edge early in the season before others figured out the impact of off-season trades.

 One of my research assistants continued to analyze sports after graduation.
 He started a basketball information service then became Vice President of Basketball Operations for the Dallas Mavericks when they won the NBA championship.

 Our biggest edge came from betting against public biases.
-For example, teams that showed very poor performance in their last game are often under bet in their next game.
-As in stock market investing, I found that mean reversion and public myopia could be exploited in sports wagering.
-(My best indicator of positive future results has always been when investors overreact to short-term losses and close out their accounts.
+For example, teams that showed very poor performance in their last game were often underbet in their next game.
+As in stock market investing, I found mean reversion and public myopia could be exploited in sports wagering.
+As a money manager, my best indicator of positive future results had always been when investors overreact to short-term losses and closed out their accounts.
 Sports bettors were no different.
 Going with a team when no one liked them anymore seemed to be a sound strategy.

 Issues with Doing Well

-As we continued to do well, some bookmakers would no longer take our action.
+As we continued doing well, some bookmakers would no longer take our action.
 A smarter one became my friend and brought me other bookmakers’ lines hoping so we could make all our bets through him.
 This way he would know our plays and could bet along with us.

-Afternoons we would hang large white marker boards on the walls of my investment office and write down the betting lines from all our sources.
-Fortunately, we had very few office visitors back then!
-As others found out about our success, I began managing a successful sports betting syndicate.
+Afternoons we would hang a large white marker board on the wall of my investment office and write down betting lines from all our outs.
+Fortunately, we had very few visitors back then!
+As friends found out about my success, I began managing a small sports betting syndicate.

 I had a 12-foot BUD (Big Ugly Dish) installed at my house and would watch as many games as I could.
-That was the problem.
-Sports research and wagering took over my life.
-It was causing me to neglect my family.
+That became a problem.
+Sports research and wagering were taking over my life and causing me to neglect my family.
 I also became concerned with security.
 Initially, we would settle up our non-local accounts through FedEx.
 Eventually, someone there figured out what was in the packages from the Caribbean, and they would show up empty.
 So I would fly to Las Vegas every few weeks to settle up large amounts of cash.
 That’s when I decided to quit doing sports.

-Looking back on my sports activities, I realize now that I learned some valuable lessons that helped make me become a better researcher and investor.
+Looking back at my sports activities, I realize now that I learned some valuable lessons that helped me become a better researcher and investor.
 Ed Thorp once said, “In the world of investing, gambling is a wonderful teacher.
 It teaches you how to manage your money, place your bets, and keep your cool.”

-When I went to Nevada with friends, I never played casino games.
-When they asked why, I replied, “I don’t gamble.”
+When I would visit Nevada with friends, I never played casino games.
+When they asked me why, I replied, “I don’t gamble.”
 They would laugh knowing I was betting tens of thousands of dollars every week on sporting events.
-But I have always needed a positive expectation before assuming any risk.
+But I always wanted a positive expectation before taking on risk.
 To me, this is what distinguishes investing from gambling.

 My need for a positive expectation also led me to the under-exploited niche of dual momentum investing.
 Most of those who invest have little or no edge.
-You cannot have an advantage in doing what everyone else is doing.
+It is hard to have an advantage in doing what everyone else is doing.
 You would be better off investing in low-cost passive index funds.
 The components of dual momentum, relative strength and trend, are the only factors I know that have outperformed their benchmarks for hundreds of years.

 Do Your Homework

 Betting lines, like financial markets, are mostly efficient.
-The only way to be confident you have an edge is through thorough research using plenty of data.
-Doing this gives you confidence.
-It helps you stay with your approach despite short-term fluctuations in the value of your bankroll or your investments.
-Disciplined bankroll management is important for long-run success with sports and any other investment.
+The way to be confident you have an edge is through extensive research and years of real-time results.
+Doing research also gives you confidence.
+It helps you stay with your approach despite short-term fluctuations in the value of your bankroll.
+Disciplined bankroll management is important for long-run success with sports or any investment.

 Keep Things Simple

-The biggest problem with model development is expecting ex-post results to hold up well out-of-sample.
-Selection bias, over-optimization, and model overfitting are also serious problems in both sports and non-sports research.
-If you keep tweaking your strategies, it isn’t difficult to find betting angles that give you over 60% winners.
-But these almost never hold up in real-time.
-What you want is a logical basis for a wager, consistent backtest results, and real-time validation of your backtested strategies.
+A serious potential problem in model development is expecting ex-ante results to hold up out-of-sample.
+Selection bias, over-optimization, and model overfitting are serious issues in both sports and non-sports research.
+If you keep tweaking your strategies, it isn’t hard to find betting angles that give you over 60% winners.
+But these rarely hold up in real-time.
+What you need is a logical basis for your wager, consistent backtest results, and real-time validation of your backtested strategies.
 The same is true for any type of quantitative investing.

-Sports research taught me the importance of having simple strategies with intuitive logic behind them and plenty of backtest data.
-This is what led me to momentum investing.
-It is simple, logical, and supported by over 200 years of backtest validation across many different markets.
+Sports research taught me the importance of having simple strategies with intuitive logic and plenty of backtest data.
+This is also what led me to momentum investing.
+Dual momentum is simple, logical, and supported by over 200 years of backtesting validation across different markets.

 Have Realistic Expectations